Sciba sets kicking record, helps Wake Forest beat Duke 39-27

 Duke: The Blue Devils entered the game averaging only 11 points during their four-game losing streak, scored more than 17 points for the first time since a 41-23 victory over Georgia Tech on Oct.
 12. Though held to only one first down in the first 29 minutes, the Devils’ offense showed some life in the second half with 10 first downs and a 65-yard TD drive to open the fourth quarter.

-Wake Forest: The Deacons’ offense struggled at the start on a rainy night but picked up the pace when the rain slowed in the second quarter.
+Wake Forest: The Deacons’ offense struggled at the start on a rainy night, but it picked up the pace when the rain slowed in a drier second half.
 With a victory against last-place Syracuse on Saturday, the Deacons would tie Louisville for second place in the ACC’s Atlantic Division.
 Their kicking teams have some work to do, though.
-In addition to Philyaw-Johnson’s TDs, the Deacons gave up a 21-yard punt return that set up Duke’s first-half field goal.
+In addition to Philyaw-Johnson’s TDs, the Deacons gave up a 21-yard punt return that set up Duke for its first-half field goal.

 UP NEXT